kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 }
 ```

+Above we're adding two new providers to our terraform config:
+* [tls](https://registry.terraform.io/providers/hashicorp/tls/latest/docs), which allows us to create TLS private keys and certificates
+* [local](https://registry.terraform.io/providers/hashicorp/local/latest/docs), which allows us to manage local resources (such as creating new files) via Terraform

 Since we've added new providers, we need to run `terraform init` to download their modules.

 Create a new file named `ssh_key.tf` and add the following: